As Warren County's newly elected County Executive I

 of established industry and recruitment of new industry

 is key to the economic vitality of our county.

 Long-time industrial residents such as

-Jarden/Oster, Yorozu Automotive, Bridgestone, and
+Jarden/Oster, Yorozu Automotive, Bridgestone, Tennessee

 Morrison Tool & Fab consistently maintain high employee